mayDave/mayDave.github.io/_posts/2024-04-27-CusomCarController.md

 ### Arcade
 For the arcade feeling I implemented a **Custom Physics Controller** that simulate a car using a sigle rigidbody and a raycast-based approach.
-We apply a force to the position of each tire, the vector representing this force has three components (one for each axle): suspension, accelleration and steering.
+We apply a force to the position of each tire, the vector representing this force has three components (one for each axis): suspension, accelleration and steering.

 ![arcadeCar](/assets/img/gif/CarProto_Custom.gif)